rryxxa77-sudo/GotunOS/README.md

 - Built on top of **EndeavourOS** and the **KDE Plasma** desktop

 ## Source Code
--Source Code is on Google Drive due to Github's file size limit.
--Source Code is avaible at here: https://drive.google.com/file/d/1_kaIkEbHsbVuBDJqp2mu4ZLs_nm7DT_T/view?usp=drive_link
+-Source Code is avaible on releases